J-Siu/johnsiu.com/content/blog/google-ip.md

 ### Auto Update

-> Update using javascript + DoH at browser.
-Will not work if DoH(dns.google) is blocked.
+> Update using javascript + DoH(doh.jsiu.dev) at browser.
+Will not work if DoH traffic is blocked.

 IPv4|IPv6
 ---|---